harshrathore2303/TypeScript/01-intro/README.md

 # TypeScript Overview

-TypeScript is a **superset of JavaScript** that brings optional static typing and future JavaScript features to today's development workflow.
+TypeScript is a **superset of JavaScript** that brings optional static typing(statically typed language) and future JavaScript(dynamically typed language) features to today's development workflow.

 ## 🔧 How It Works